Digita1Panda/creative-button-effects/README.md

 - Button:

   ```
   Hover over the button.
-Make to put your own link in the <a href=""> tag.
+Make sure to put your own link in the <a href=""> tag.
   ```

 <br>